spenibus/rss-filter-php/README.md

 ````

-the example above will return "red army" because the first `rules` block has
+The example above will return "red army" because the first `rules` block has
-already added the item to the output when the second `rules` block is evaluated
+already added the item to the output when the second `rules` block is evaluated.

 ````